About Skin Resurfacing

 Treat Sun-Damaged Skin Today

 Our office offers numerous treatment options for sun-damaged and aging skin.
 The decision whether to choose ablative or non-ablative laser skin resurfacing is dependent upon the patient’s individual condition, aesthetic goals, budget, as well as pain tolerance and allowance for recovery time.
 We can discuss your specific quest for healthier looking skin during a private and thorough skin consult.
-If you are interested in laser skin resurfacing, we invite you to call our Orlando, FL, office today and schedule an appointment for a thorough analysis.
+If you are interested in laser skin resurfacing, we invite you to call our Kissimmee, FL, office today and schedule an appointment for a thorough analysis.